EnigmaWU/MyIOC_inTDD_withGHC/README_ArchDesign.md

 # About

-* This is IOC's Architecture Design, which including definations of:
+* This is IOC's Architecture Design, which includes definitions of:
   * Glossary + Concept + Object + Operation + State

 # Glossary